Dilara520/Network-Data-Receiver/README.md

 ## Features

-- **Network Data Reception**: Network Data Receiver is a TCP server that listens for incoming data sent over a network connection.
+- **Network Data Reception**: Network Data Receiver is a UDP / TCP server that listens for incoming data sent over a network connection.

 - **Real-time Time Measurement**: It measures the time it takes to receive data in milliseconds, providing real-time feedback on data arrival performance.